BenyAlbatross/tp/docs/UserGuide.md

    `java -jar Internity.jar`
 4. **Start using Internity!** You can now start adding, deleting, updating and viewing your internship applications.

-For a list of available commands, type `help` in the terminal.

 ---